maximbilan/Calendar-iOS/README.md

 And you can see the result:<br>
 ![alt tag](https://raw.github.com/maximbilan/ios_calendar/master/img/img6.png)<br>
 It's free for using, feel free.
 And I hope it will be helpful.<br>

+## License

+iOS Calendar is available under the MIT license.
+See the LICENSE file for more info.